 The majority of asset management firms are not doing this.
 Their actions are causing frustration and confusion for their customers.
-Risk to the firms, and its clients, increases when complex language used.
-And most seriously of all, the trust clients feel in the asset management firm is eroded.
+Risk to the firms, and their clients, increases when complex language is used.
+And most seriously, the trust clients feel in the asset management firm is eroded.

 People need to have faith in financial services firms.
 It’s not an exaggeration to say that a financial services firm doesn’t just hold a person’s money or investments.
 It holds the individual’s future and their possibilities too.

 Asset management firms aren’t just coming under pressure from their clients.
 The legislative bodies that regulate the industry are prioritizing trust too.